-The NASA/IPAC Teacher Archive Research Program (NITARP) is the relatively new name of something that has been around since 2004.
+The NASA/IPAC Teacher Archive Research Program (NITARP) has been around since 2004, albeit under a different name from 2004-2009.
 The program used to be known as the Spitzer Research Program for Teachers & Students.
-Participants now are encouraged to use data from any NASA archive, not just Spitzer Space Telescope data.
+Participants now are encouraged to use data from any NASA archive of astronomy data, not just Spitzer Space Telescope data.